Steel Guitar Rag

-"Steel Guitar Rag" is the seminal Western swing instrumental credited with popularizing the steel guitar as an integral instrument in a Western band.
+"Steel Guitar Rag" is a Western swing instrumental composed by Leon McAuliffe, and first recorded by Bob Wills and his Texas Playboys, of which McAuliffe was a member, in 1936.It is also credited with popularizing the steel guitar itself as an instrument.

-Written by Leon McAuliffe, it was first recorded by Bob Wills and The Texas Playboys in 1936.
-The song bears a striking resemblance to "Guitar Rag" recorded by guitarist Sylvester Weaver in 1927, although others have claimed stylistic similarities to a popular Hawaiian song, "On the Beach at Waikiki" (words, G.H.
-Stover; music, Henry Kailimai; arrangement, Sonny Cunha; 1915), which was widely performed on the vaudeville circuits in the U.S. Many musicians and bands have recorded this instrumental over the years.
-A recent version was performed by Country Music Hall of Famer, Jimmy Russell.
+The song has been noted for its similarities to "Guitar Rag", recorded by guitarist Sylvester Weaver in 1927, although others have claimed stylistic similarities to a popular Hawaiian song, "On the Beach at Waikiki", which was widely performed on the vaudeville circuits in the U.S. Many musicians and groups have performed versions of the song, such as the Buckaroos, Ike Turner, Doc Watson, and John Fahey.